jalanb/ackvim/README.md

 # viack

-viack eases the interface beween [ack](http://beyondgrep.com/) and [vim](http://www.vim.org/), so that ack's findings can be found with vim as well.
+viack eases the interface beween [ack](http://beyondgrep.com/) and [vim](http://www.vim.org/), so that `ack`'s findings can be found with `vim` as well.

-It helps by running ack commands, gathering the results and using vim to edit any found files, and telling vim to search for similar strings to those ack sought.
-The strings vim searches for are "similar", not "the same", because the two commands use different regexp languages, so viack converts the strings.
+It helps by running `ack` commands, gathering the results and using `vim` to edit any found files, and telling `vim` to search for similar strings to those `ack` sought.
+The strings `vim` searches for are "similar", not "the same", because the two commands use different regexp languages, so viack converts the strings.

-viack is useful at the bash command line, it is not used within vim.
+viack is useful at the [bash](https://www.gnu.org/software/bash/) command line, it is not used within `vim`.

 ## Usage

-viack allows lines in [bash](https://www.gnu.org/software/bash/) like
+viack allows lines in `bash` like

 ```shell
 ap -w main -v
 ```

-which tells ack to search all python files for the word main, and tells vim to open all those files searching for the word main
+which tells `ack` to search all python files for the word main, and tells `vim` to open all those files searching for the word main

 And it allows lines like